bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-stem-ranging-bundle.md

 {% si_step prerequisites %}
 This getting started guide assumes you have already assembled your Crazyflie 2.X.
 If that is not the case please follow the {% id_link getting-started-crazyflie-2 %}

 This guide also requires that you have updated the Crazyflie to the latest firmware.
-For more information on how to update the firmware, see the [download latest firmware]({% id_url getting-started-crazyflie-2; latest-fw %}) section in our getting started with Crazyflie 2.X tutorial.
+For more information on how to update the firmware, see the [update firmware in the Crazyflie]({% id_url getting-started-crazyflie-2; update-fw %}) section in our getting started with Crazyflie 2.X tutorial.
 {% endsi_step %}

 {% si_step  mounting the Flow V2 deck %}